scarletwiz/Release/Binary/README.md

 AT+CIUPDATE<BR>
 An OTA URL is http://wizwiki.net/download/WizFi360/WizFi360_SDK.img.<BR>

+## Released 1.1.1.7<BR>
+ 20210504<BR>

+1. Removed unnecessary debug outputs

+2. Added more ciphersuite support

+3. Patched SSL socket close function

+4. Fixed double print in "AT+CIPCLOSE"

+5. Added semaphore for UART to TCP, SSL, MQTT

+6. Fixed "AT+MQTTSET?" bugs

 ## Released 1.1.1.2<BR>
  20210107<BR>

 1. Fix bug related to link ID 0 closure when others socket are closed by external reasons (AT+CIPMUX=1)

 2. Update AT+MQTTCON: <linkID> parameter added when AT+CIPMUX=1

 ## Released 1.1.1.1<BR>
  20201224<BR>